SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond

-We estimate an overall optical dephasing from the decay of the Rabi rotations by fitting the data with the time evolution of a two-level system in the presence of spontaneous decay of the excited state and pure dephasing (see supplementary materials) and extract $T_{\rm 2}^*$=10.9\,(4)~ns.
+We estimate an overall optical dephasing from the decay of the Rabi rotations by fitting the data with the time evolution of a two-level system in the presence of spontaneous decay of the excited state and pure dephasing (see Supplementary~Sec.~\ref{sec:sup_dephasingEstimation}) and extract $T_{\rm 2}^*$=10.9\,(4)~ns.
 We note that we cannot distinguish individual dephasing mechanisms, such as intrinsic dephasing, spectral diffusion, and laser-induced dephasing separately and can only provide an overall rate.
 These distinctions can be extracted using a Ramsey method in combination with a linewidth measurement \cite{arjona_martinez_photonic_2022, Brevoord.2023}.
-Our experimental setup does not allow for a tunable delay for performing a Ramsey-type experiment yet.
 Although the dephasing time depends on the experimental details such as the applied laser's power and phase stability, we indeed observe a partially coherent evolution of the optical qubit.
 Further characterization measurements on the investigated emitter can be found in the Supplementary~Fig.~\ref{fig:characterization}, including spectral data verifying emission from an SnV.